dotnet/designs/accepted/2024/net10.md

 Studio doesn't even support building for anything older than .NET Framework 2.0, it seems very doable to make `net10` mean .NET 10.

-There are two downsides to this:
+There are three downsides to this:

 1. It makes a syntax work that we don't want to promote
 2. The other (widely used) monikers `net20`, `net452`, `net48`, need to continue